Pink-legged graveteiro: Conservation and threats

 Another problem that the Atlantic Forest faces is logging.
 Logging is an age old business in Brazil, but has recently expanded to the point where the government had to ban it entirely in 1990, but, done mainly illegally, logging continues to expand.
 The harm that this does to the land is obvious.
 When you wipe out a creatures habitat you take away everything they need to survive which may wipe them out too if something is not done.
 Monoculture and intensive land use are also harmful to the Atlantic forest, and they may go hand in hand.
 Eucalyptus trees are one example of a monoculture that has hurt the integrity of the forest as well as stripping the soil of nutrients without putting much back.
-Another intensive use of the land is grazing, whereby owners burn the forests and allow the cattle to overgraze the land o make room for the 1.8 million cows that occupy the region.
+Another intensive use of the land is grazing, whereby owners burn the forests and allow the cattle to overgraze the land to make room for the 1.8 million cows that occupy the region.

 The pink-legged graveteiro populates a small area in the southeastern part of Bahia, Brazil in a part of the Atlantic Forest.
 More specifically, from the Rio de Contas in the north, to the Rio Jequitinhonha in the south, and from Ipiau in the west, to Itabuna in east.
 This part of Brazil gets more than 1300 mm of rain a year, and is a very hot and humid location.
 Much of this naturally forested area has been converted into cocoa plantations, which is good news for the pink-legged graveteiro because its survival seems to depend on the presence of cocoa trees.
 Although cocoa plantations are a type of agriculture and a lot of the biodiversity of an area is wiped out, they are one of the least destructive forms of agriculture when habitat conservation is evaluated.
 The main reason for this is that cocoa trees live in the under story of large shade trees.
 The process for preparing the land for cocoa fields consists of clearing the under story of the forest, and reducing the canopy to about 10 percent of the trees that are naturally found.
 This type of agriculture is beneficial because the plantations can support life at more than one level compared to types of monoculture that can only hold life at one level.
 It also creates habitat that connects other habitats, which helps lessen the problem of habitat fragmentation.
 The pink-legged graveteiro really uses the cocoa plantations to the best of its ability.
 In the upper level, in the shade trees is where they make their nests and raise their young.
 In the lower levels of cocoa trees is where the pink-legged graveteiro does its foraging.
 There is enough biodiversity in the lower level to support all the food sources the pink-legged graveteiro needs to survive.